mhasan95/myapp/README.md

 ### `npm install`

 This reads package.json file and installs all the node dependencies required for running this project.
+Used Packages such as Dev-Extreme, Bootstrap and React-router-DOM.

 ### `npm start`